 Skip to main content

-Approximately 90% of the value-chain emissions of our products and services—from the procurement of raw materials and parts to production, transportation, use, disposal, and recycling—result from the use of our products and services after they were sold.
-For this reason, to reduce emissions across the value chain and achieve our long-term targets, it is crucial that we reduce CO2 emissions not just during production but also during the stage of use.
+An extremely high share of the value-chain emissions of our products and services—from the procurement of raw materials and parts to production, transportation, use, disposal, and recycling—result from the use of our products and services after they were sold.
+For this reason, to reduce CO2 emissions across the value chain and achieve our long-term targets, it is crucial that we reduce CO2 emissions not just during production but also during the stage of use.

 Hitachi is utilizing Lumada to expand its decarbonization business.
-Through collaborative creation, we will help the world mitigate and adapt to climate change by supplying solutions in the five business areas of IT, energy, industry, mobility, and smart life—the growth areas identified in the 2021 Mid-term Management Plan.
+Through collaborative creation, we will help the world mitigate and adapt to climate change by supplying solutions in the six business areas of IT, energy, industry, mobility, smart life, and automotive systems—the growth areas identified in the 2021 Mid-term Management Plan.

 Under Hitachi Carbon Neutrality 2030, we aim to be carbon neutral by effectively reducing emissions by 100% by fiscal 2030 compared to fiscal 2010, instead of the original 50% reduction target.